 Our EYFS Curriculum has been designed to reflect the nature of our beautiful environment, the seasons of the year and the nature around our school.
-It aims to teach the children how their environment compares to other places, cultures and nature in other parts of the world.
+It aims to teach the children how their environment compares to other places, cultures, and nature in other parts of the world.
 It is therefore unique to Stottesdon C of E Primary school.
 Each topic planned is included in the curriculum for very specific reasons and we want to ensure that all children leaving the Early Years are ready to start the Key Stage 1 curriculum.
 Each topic is exciting and challenging with: themes based on our two-year cycle; supporting observations of children's needs; their interests and experiences; their stages of development across the seven areas of learning.
 The combination of these will enable the children to achieve and go beyond the 17 Early Learning Goals

 Each topic does not last a specific amount of time but is based on the children's learning and experiences at the time, and so a topic can run from anything between four to seven weeks.
-All the topics have resources and activities ready to use in the enhanced provision.
 Topics are introduced with a hook linked to a good quality storybook or age appropriate non - fiction text.
+See our EYFS Core Reading Spine.